VAMDC/Standards/doc/source/dataConsumerProtocol/dataconsumer.rst

 If registered, the registration-document type must be ``{http://www.ivoa.net/xml/VOResource/v1.0}Service`` as defined in the IVOA standard for registration.
 The registration must include the capability data taken from the VOSI-capabilities resource of the application, as detailed above.

-Generic UIs will typically present users with a list of XSAMS-consuming applications.
+Generic UIs will typically present users with a list of XSAMS processor web services.
 The ``title`` element of the application's registration-document should be suitable to distinguish the application in such a list: it should state explicitly but tersely what the application does.
+More detailed description may be provided within the ``Description`` element of ``Contents`` block.
+This description may be presented to the end user before he submits XSAMS documents to the processor service.

 Closely-related applications